 Literacy is also a priority at Gulfview Heights Primary School and there is a daily two hour literacy block in each classroom.
 The learning experiences focus on developing students’ listening, speaking, reading, writing and viewing skills.
 Teachers work collaboratively to plan, teach and assess The Big 6 (phonics, phonological awareness, vocabulary, comprehension, fluency and oral language) with work tailored to meet the needs of their students.

-STEM (Science, Technology, Engineering and Mathematics) subjects are closely related and when taught together provide opportunities for highly engaging activities.
+STEM (Science, Technology, Engineering and Mathematics) subjects require similar skills and thinking, and when taught together provide opportunities for highly engaging activities.
 Students working in STEM are able to experiment, tinker, test ideas, use new technologies, make and create innovative solutions to real and complex problems through the Engineering Design Process.
-STEM learning targets and builds students capacities in 21st Century Learning skills including collaboration, creativity, communication and critical thinking.
+STEM builds students’ capacities in 21st Century Learning skills including collaboration, creativity, communication and critical thinking.

 At Gulfview Heights Primary School we believe Nature Play methodologies complement our Literacy, Numeracy STEM and Student Wellbeing Priorities.
 Our Nature Play programs embrace inquiry based learning, problem solving, sustainability and student wellbeing including emotional social skill development.
 It also provides opportunities for sensory and motor skill development, coordination and physical wellbeing and increased academic performance.